fergiemcdowall/stopword/README.md

 ```

 #### Languages with no space between words
-`ja` Japanese and `zh` Chinese Simplified have no space between words.
+`ja` Japanese and `zh` Chinese Simplified and some of the other languages supported have no space between words.
 For these languages you need to split the text into an array of words in another way than just `textString.split(' ')`.
 You can check out [TinySegmenter](http://chasen.org/%7Etaku/software/TinySegmenter/) for Japanese and [chinese-tokenizer](https://github.com/yishn/chinese-tokenizer) for Chinese.

 ## Your language missing?
 If you can't find a stopword file for your language, you can try creating one with [`stopword-trainer`](https://github.com/eklem/stopword-trainer).
 We're happy to help you in the process.